GarrettLab/INA/README.md

 ## Vignettes illustrating analyses in Garrett 2021b

-Versions of these vignettes are also included in this depository as pdfs
+Versions of these vignettes are included in this depository as pdfs, as well as being available through the links indicated

 V1.
 Identifying key sampling locations for smart surveillance using the smartsurv function.
-(Exp 1 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V1-smartsurv-function-Exp-1.pdf
+(Exp 1 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/INA-smartsurv.pdf

 V2.
 Smaller functions that can create system components for the INAscene function.
-Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V2-components-of-INAscene-function.pdf
+Link: https://www.garrettlab.com/wp-content/uploads/2020/10/INA-INAscene-smaller-functions.pdf

 V3.
-Evaluating potential adaptation plans for regional management under global change using the INAscene function.
-(Exp 2 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V3-INAscene-for-project-evaluation-Exp-2.pdf
+Evaluating the likelihood of project success in scenario analyses for regional management using the INAscene function.
+(Exp 2 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/INA-INAscene-project-scenario-analysis-1.pdf

 V4.
-Evaluating the likelihood of project success in scenario analyses for regional management using the INAscene function.
-(Exp 3 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V4-INAscene-for-adaptation-planning-Exp-3.pdf
+Evaluating potential adaptation plans for regional management under global change using the INAscene function.
+(Exp 3 in Garrett 2021b) Link: https://www.garrettlab.com/wp-content/uploads/2020/10/INA-INAscene-adaptation.pdf

 V5.
 How function speed scales with node number: V5 How function speed scales with node number.
-Link: https://www.garrettlab.com/wp-content/uploads/2020/10/V5-How-function-speed-scales-with-node-number.pdf
+Link: https://www.garrettlab.com/wp-content/uploads/2020/10/INA-package-effects-of-node-number-on-speed.pdf

 ## Examples of published applications